center-for-threat-informed-defense/attack-workbench-frontend/docs/docker-compose.md

 If you have previously built the Workbench and want to rebuild based on a newer release of the codebase, the following command can be used to force a rebuild of the data.
 Before running it, make sure that all three repositories are up-to-date with the head of the branch (typically `develop` or `master`) to ensure that compatibility issues don't occur between the components.

 ```
-docker-compose up --build
+docker compose up --build
 ```

 ## Containers

-When deployed using Docker Compose, an ATT&CK Workbench installation will include four containers:
+When deployed using Docker Compose, an ATT&CK Workbench installation will include three containers:
 * frontend
 * rest-api
 * mongodb